oldnomad/picosocks5/src/picosocks5.md

 :   Specify maximum number of concurrent client connections, or zero for
     no limit.
 Default is 0 (no limit).

+`--timeout` _float-number_
+:   Specify read/write timeout (in seconds) for all connections, or zero
+    for no limit.
+Default is 0 (no limit).
+Maximum timeout is 3600 seconds (one hour), any value higher than that will be interpreted as 3600.

 `-u` _user_, `--user` _user_
 :   Drop privileges to specified user.
 User can be a user name or
     a numeric UID.